 Most of the rooms don’t have coffeemakers here, but lucky for you, there are places like a boulangerie, a crêperie and a pâtisserie downstairs where you can get a café au lait -- or just your standard American cup of coffee.

 The hotel's standard rooms are starting to show their age a bit.
-The French-inspired décor that adorned the rooms when the hotel opened is starting to feel a bit outdated so if a more modern-feeling room is super important to you, we suggest you book one of the Red Rooms, which are the most recently remodeled having been updated in 2009.
+The French-inspired décor that adorned the rooms when the hotel opened is starting to feel a bit outdated so if a more modern-feeling room is super important to you, we suggest you book one of the standard rooms or suites, which are the most recently renovated in 2016.

 If you won Megabucks you can splurge on the 777 Burger at Le Burger Brasserie, which costs -- you guessed it -- $777.
 The Kobe beef burger is topped with pancetta, goat cheese, seared foie gras, arugula, Maine lobster and 100-year aged balsamic.
 It also comes with a bottle of Dom Pérignon Rosé Champagne on the side.